Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Introduction

 Recent years have witnessed significant progress in probabilistic photo-$z$ estimation through various approaches, including mixture density networks \citep{disanto2018}, Bayesian neural networks \citep{zhou2022, zhou2024, jones2024}, and classification-based methods that discretize the redshift space into bins \citep{pasquet2019, schuldt2021, lee2021}.
 Among these, the binning approach offers a natural framework for PDF estimation while maintaining computational efficiency and interpretability.
+Comprehensive comparisons of these PDF-producing methods have been conducted in the context of LSST \citep{schmidt2020, zhang2025, team2026}.

 The advent of the Dark Energy Spectroscopic Instrument (DESI) \citep{collaboration2016a} has revolutionized the landscape of spectroscopic training data.
 DESI DR1 \citep{collaboration2025h}, released in March 2025, provides highly reliable redshifts for over 13 million galaxies across 9,000 deg$^2$, dramatically expanding the available spectroscopic training sample.
 More importantly, DESI extends spectroscopic coverage to intermediate and high redshifts ($z > 0.8$) through its Luminous Red Galaxy (LRG) and Emission Line Galaxy (ELG) target selections, filling critical gaps that previously limited photo-$z$ performance at $z \gtrsim 0.8$.
+We note that these target selections probe specific galaxy populations---LRGs are massive, red, passively evolving galaxies, while ELGs are blue, star-forming systems selected via [O{\sc ii}] emission---rather than providing a magnitude-limited census of the full galaxy population at these redshifts (see Section~\ref{sec:discuss_desi} for further discussion of the implications).
 This unprecedented dataset provides an ideal opportunity to develop and evaluate improved photo-$z$ methods.

 In this work, we present a neural network classification (NNC) method for photometric redshift estimation that leverages the unprecedented spectroscopic sample from DESI DR1 combined with the Sloan Digital Sky Survey Data Release 19 (SDSS DR19).
 Our method discretizes the redshift space into ordered bins and trains the network to output probability distributions over these bins.
 By optimizing the Continuous Ranked Probability Score (CRPS), the model produces well-calibrated redshift probability density functions.